Bruno Tonioli: Strictly Come Dancing and Dancing with the Stars

 In 2004, Tonioli was selected to be a judge on the BBC's Strictly Come Dancing, along with Craig Revel Horwood, Arlene Phillips, and head judge Len Goodman.
 In 2005, he was then chosen to be a judge on Dancing with the Stars, along with Goodman and Carrie Ann Inaba, where he, along with Inaba, has remained since.
 For one week during both series 16 and series 17 of Strictly Come Dancing, he was replaced by guest judge Alfonso Ribeiro, due to a broadcasting conflict between the two shows.
 In addition, Tonioli was also involved in the ABC talent competition Dance War: Bruno vs. Carrie Ann.

-Tonioli quickly became known for his commentary style, often getting out of his chair and physically describing a performance, using colourful descriptives.
-As examples, during his time with the U.S. Dancing With the Stars, Tonioli called Cheetah Girl Sabrina Bryan "a little lynx on the prowl" and labelled singer and actor Billy Ray Cyrus "a crazy bear lost in a swamp".

-The lowest score Tonioli has ever given a contestant was a '2', awarded only once on Dancing with the Stars, to Master P and his partner Ashly DelGrosso for their Paso Doble.
-This was due to Master P's lack of showmanship and unwillingness to train and participate in the show.
-On Strictly Come Dancing, Tonioli has never awarded a '9' when every other judge has awarded a '10', although this has happened on multiple occasions on Dancing With the Stars.

-A minor controversy arose following Tonioli's remarks to Dancing with the Stars contestant Michael Bolton and dance partner Chelsie Hightower during the 27 September 2010 show, when he called Bolton's jive dance the worst he had seen in all 11 seasons, later awarding him a score of '3'.
-Bolton expressed his dissatisfaction prominently in the media afterwards, stating:

-"To me, [Bruno] let everybody down.
-My mom was there, she flew in.
-She's 90 and I thought she was going to really enjoy it, and I just didn't expect that level of disrespect from him."